kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

     - :code:`name` is a **property field** representing a property of a vertex, (think of table columns for relational databases).
-    - :code:`String` is a built-in scalar type.
+    - :code:`String` is a built-in *GraphQL scalar type*.
 The compiler uses the built-in GraphQL scalar types and a couple of custom scalar types.
 We will talk more about these in a later section.
     - :code:`in_Animal_PlaysWith` is a **vertex field** representing an outbound edge to other vertices in the graph.
 All vertex fields begin with an :code:`in_` or :code:`out_` prefix.